 The 2019 Census of the Queensland Flora provides a published list of all the known native and naturalised species of plants, algae, fungi and lichens in the state.

 Our flora now has 14,491 known native species across all groups.
 That’s nearly double the number listed in 1913 (7,781 species).
 More than 20 species new to science are discovered in Queensland each year.

-Separate listings of the naturalised and doubtfully-naturalised flora are also presented for the use of weed officers.
-Species only present in cultivation are not included in any of the census lists.
+Separate listings of the naturalised and doubtfully-naturalised flora are also presented.
+Species only known to be cultivated in the state are not included in any of the census lists.

 The taxonomy of a number of plant families is evolving.
 This particularly applies in Orchidaceae at the generic level.
 Queensland Herbarium staff are working towards a consensus regarding the application of scientific names to orchids where the views of researchers vary.

 This census data are available through the Open Data website and presented in spreadsheets for:

 - vascular plants—flowering plants, conifers, cycads, ferns and fern allies, including native and naturalised species

 - algae—green and red algae, brown algae and diatoms (Chromista)